 The MTT Payment Obligation is a liability only of ASASCO and is not guaranteed by any other Debtor.
-Because the ASASCO operations are conducted by its subsidiaries, chiefly GMS, the Debtors believe that the MTT Payment Obligation is structurally junior to other creditors of the ASASCO Group.
+Because the ASASCO operations are conducted by its subsidiaries, chiefly GMS, the MTT Payment Obligation is structurally junior to other creditors of the ASASCO Group (as defined below).

-The Tax Matters Agreement also states that GMI is responsible and will indemnify Honeywell for certain taxes (other than the MTT Payment Obligation)-including income taxes, sales taxes, value added tax ("VAT"), and payroll taxes for all tax periods, including tax periods prior to the completion date of the spin-off transaction-that are attributable to the Debtors.
-In its Proofs of Claim, Honeywell asserts \$29.7 million in other tax claims.
+The Tax Matters Agreement also states that GMI is responsible and will indemnify Honeywell for certain taxes (other than the MTT Payment Obligation)-including income taxes, sales taxes, value added tax ("VAT") and payroll taxes for all tax periods, including tax periods prior to the completion date of the spin-off transaction-that are attributable to the Debtors.
+As of the Petition Date, Honeywell had requested an additional \$6 million in indemnity payments from the Company under the Tax Matters Agreement.
+In its proof of claim, Honeywell now asserts \$29.7 million in other tax claims.